melisale17/beautiful-data-/README.md

 # beautiful-data-
-Find here the analysis of the data for the experiment when an unconscious preference is happening in real time
+Find here the analysis of the data for the experiment when an unconscious preference is happening in real time and a code to find biases in real time with the Epoc headset from EMOTIV.

+I used the 14-channel Epoc but I guess you can use it with the Insight 5-channel too.
+For this experiment, I bought the software and rights to use.

+The file bias-teller is the code to use to detect when a bias is happening in real time.
+The rest of the files are the data is used and analyse.

 # Real time EEG with BCI Emotiv